Brenda Leigh Johnson

 Deputy Chief Brenda Leigh Johnson (portrayed by Kyra Sedgwick) is a fictional character and the main protagonist featured in TNT's The Closer.
 She heads the Major Crimes Division (formerly the Priority Homicide Division) of the Los Angeles Police Department.
 She is portrayed as an intelligent, determined, and exacting woman.
 The character has a tendency to offend coworkers and other people involved in her cases but is skilled at determining the facts of a crime, compelling confessions, and closing cases.
-Thus, she is "a closer."
+Thus, she is "a closer".

-For portraying Brenda, Sedgwick earned seven consecutive nominations for Golden Globe Award for Best Actress – Television Series Drama (winning once), five consecutive nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series (winning once), and seven consecutive nominations for Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series.
+For her portrayal of Johnson, Sedgwick earned six consecutive nominations for Golden Globe Award for Best Actress – Television Series Drama (winning once), five consecutive nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series (winning once), and seven nominations for Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series.

-Biographical
+Biographical information

 Brenda's parents are Clay and Willie Rae Johnson.
-Her father was a career officer in the U.S. Air Force.
-She and her three brothers grew up traveling from base to base with their father.
-Her parents were both Southerners who retired to Atlanta.
-Brenda graduated from Georgetown University.
-She spent seven years with the Central Intelligence Agency, four years with the Metropolitan Police Department of the District of Columbia (MPD), and three and a half years with the Atlanta Police Department before moving to the LAPD.
+Her father is a career officer in the U.S. Air Force.
+She and her three brothers (Clay Jr., Bobby, and Jimmy) grew up traveling from base to base with their father.
+Her parents are both Southerners who retire to Atlanta.
+Brenda graduates from Georgetown University.
+She spends seven years with the Central Intelligence Agency, four years with the Metropolitan Police Department of the District of Columbia (MPD), and three and a half years with the Atlanta Police Department before moving to the LAPD.

-During season two, Brenda celebrated her 40th birthday.
+During season two, Brenda celebrates her 40th birthday.

 Washington, D.C.

-While living in Washington, D.C., Brenda was trained as an interrogator by the CIA.
-After joining the MPD, she became involved with her married boss, Will Pope.
-After refusing to leave his wife, Pope broke up with Brenda.
-However, he later divorced that wife to marry his next wife, Estelle.
-During this time, Brenda also met Fritz Howard, an FBI agent then working in D.C. who transferred to Los Angeles 3½ years before the show began.
-Thus, Fritz left D.C. for L.A. slightly before Brenda left D.C. for Atlanta.
-Fritz knew about Brenda and Pope's relationship in D.C.
+While living in Washington, D.C., the CIA train Brenda to be an interrogator.
+After joining the MPD, she becomes involved with her married boss, Will Pope.
+After refusing to leave his wife, Pope breaks up with Brenda.
+However, he later divorces that wife to marry his next, Estelle.
+During this time, the character also meets Fritz Howard, an FBI agent then working in D.C. who transferred to Los Angeles 3½ years before the show begins.
+Thus, Fritz leaves D.C. for L.A. slightly before Brenda leaves D.C. for Atlanta.
+Fritz knows about Brenda and Pope's relationship in D.C.
 The members of her division in L.A. do not learn of the relationship until Pope and Estelle divorce, which causes Estelle to confront Brenda in front of her entire division, accusing Brenda of wanting to sleep with Pope "again".

 Atlanta, Georgia

-Next, Brenda was a captain with the Atlanta Police Department.
-Her then-husband made false allegations of her having had an affair with a younger police officer, which resulted in an ethics investigation while she was a member of the APD.
-Brenda believed that her husband did this because he was jealous of the time she dedicated to her work.
-The marriage was difficult, and they divorced soon afterward:
+Next, Brenda is a captain with the Atlanta Police Department.
+Her then-husband makes false allegations of her having an affair with a younger police officer, which results in an ethics investigation while she is a member of the APD.
+Brenda believes that her husband does this because he is jealous of the time she dedicates to her work.
+The marriage is difficult, and they divorce soon afterward:

-After being cleared of the ethics violation, Brenda sought a new job.
-She was offered a position with Homeland Security but declined the offer so that she could head the LAPD's new Priority Homicide Division.
+After being cleared of the ethics violation, Brenda seeks a new job.
+She is offered a position with Homeland Security but declines the offer so that she could head the LAPD's new Priority Homicide Division.